 Play multiplication war, a fun card game, with your child and before long those annoying multiplication facts will be part of her mathematical skill set.

 This pyramid card game is a fun way to help your child learn addition and subtraction.
 Best of all, itâs quick to set up and easy to play.

-This Personal Record Book makes measurement fun and math active!
-Kids record their vital statistics, from head to toe, using unusual tools like paper clips.
+The Kindergarten Personal Record Book makes measurement fun & active!
+Kids record their vital statistics from head to toe using unusual tools like paper clips.

 Got a shoelace?
 Got a kindergartener?
 Help your child learn to use the number line by creating one out of a lace.

 Challenge your kindergartener to finding out if a coin toss is really fair by conducting this coin toss experiment.